u101/lightjs_dotnet/README.md

 # Light JS
-LightJS is a javascript-like language compiler and runtime written in C#
+LightJS is a javascript-like language compiler and runtime written and running in C#

 LightJS has no external dependencies